 Pomerantz is married to Mary B. McIntire, Ph.D., who for 31 years was Dean of the Glasscock School of Continuing Studies at Rice University.
 He has two children: Andrew E. Pomerantz (a Yale graduate and Stanford PhD now working as a physical chemist for Schlumberger in Cambridge, MA) and William J. Pomerantz (a Harvard graduate with a Masters from International Space University in Strasburg, France now Vice President for Special Projects at Virgin Orbit near Los Angeles, CA).

-His pastimes include photography and running.
-A volume of his photographs is held in the permanent collection of the Museum of Fine Arts, Houston; and in 2006 he became a member of the Houston Marathon Legacy Runners for completing 10 or more Houston full marathons.
+His pastimes include photography, running, and writing.
+His photographs have appeared in a few juried exhibitions, and a volume of his photographs is held in the permanent collection of the Museum of Fine Arts, Houston.
+He is a member of the Houston Marathon Legacy Runners after completing 10 or more Houston full marathons.
+His writing and photography have appeared in Texas Monthly magazine..